beyarkay/masters-thesis/src/04_methodology.md

 \end{table}

-The control characters \texttt{control} and \texttt{shift} can also be mapped to gestures, greatly extendind the number of input a user can give through combining the control characters with regular character.
+The control characters \texttt{control} and \texttt{shift} can also be mapped to gestures, greatly extending the number of inputs a user can give through combining the control characters with a regular character.
 As is natural for regular keyboard input, the capital letter \texttt{A} is input by first performing the gesture for \texttt{shift} and then performing the gesture for
 \texttt{a}.
 The effect of pressing \texttt{shift} before each character is